MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-eight.md

 - **Updates to underlying operating system of all roles**:
   - [2019-12 Cumulative Update for Windows Server 2016 for x64-based Systems (KB4530689)](https://support.microsoft.com/help/4530689)

-- **Managed Disk support for new deployments**
+- **Managed disk support for new deployments**

-All new deployments of Azure App Service on Azure Stack Hub will make use of managed disks for all Virtual Machines and Virtual Machine Scale Sets.
+All new deployments of Azure App Service on Azure Stack Hub will make use of managed disks for all virtual machines and virtual machine scale sets.
 All existing deployments will continue to use unmanaged disks.

-- **TLS 1.2 Enforced by Front End load balancers**
+- **TLS 1.2 enforced by front-end load balancers**

-As of this update **TLS 1.2** will be enforced for all applications.
+As of this update, **TLS 1.2** will be enforced for all apps.

 ### Known issues (upgrade)